Joshua-2333/Admin-Dashboard-/README.md

 # Admin-Dashboard-
-Building a full dashboard design using primarly our new skills in Grid
+Building a full dashboard design using primarily our new skills in CSS using Grid